-FOUR – The Baby
+4. The Baby

 He regained his birthweight in a week and after a few broken nights is feeding six times a day and is easy to wind and settles nicely.
 I’m sure I’m going to get that first smile any time soon.
 His skin is perfect and the health visitor says he’s on the 60 th centile, and he’s quiet in restaurants and just loves it when his dad puts him in a sling.

-Or is it another story :-
+Or is it another story?

 Two different stories, both believable and of course not predictable.
 Just part of the rich variety of the human condition.